zedle/SilentBackground/README.md

 # SilentBackground

-Updated to work with 1.19.x
+Updated to work with 1.18.x

-Download can be found [here](https://github.com/zwamdurkel/SilentBackground/releases/tag/Release)